-Notice requiring application for planning permission for development already carried out (S33A) - where the planning authority considers that a development which does not have planning permission may be acceptable, i.e. the planning authority considers that it might be granted planning permission, the planning authority may issue a S33A requiring the landowner or developer to submit a retrospective planning application.
+Notice requiring application for planning permission for development already carried out (\$33A) - where the planning authority considers that an unauthorised development may be acceptable, the planning authority may issue a \$33A notice requiring the landowner or developer to submit a retrospective planning application.
 This application will be considered on its planning merits and handled in the same way as any other planning application.
-Issuing a S33A does not guarantee that permission will be granted; the planning authority may, on consideration of the application, decide instead to refuse permission, or grant permission subject to conditions or alterations to make the development acceptable.
+It allows the planning authority to consider granting permission subject to conditions or limitations which would make the development acceptable in planning terms.
+Issuing a S33A does not guarantee that permission will be granted; the planning authority may, on consideration of the application, decide instead to refuse permission.
+Failure to comply with this notice may result in further enforcement action by the planning authority.